 Origin Import Filters

-Origin Import Filters are created with the Import Wizard.
-When creating an import filter with the Import Wizard, the normal sequence of events is to open the Import Wizard, select a data file, then step through a sequence of Wizard pages in which you interactively parse the file, select file and window naming options, select header information to be stored and re-used, etc. When you have finalized your import settings, you can store them as an import filter (saving the filter is highly recommended if you plan to import the same or similar files in the future).
+When creating an import filter, the normal sequence of events is to open the Import Wizard, select a data file, then step through a sequence of Wizard pages in which you interactively parse the file, select file and window naming options, select header information to be stored and re-used, etc. When you have finalized your import settings, you can store them as an import filter (saving the filter is highly recommended if you plan to import the same or similar files in the future).

-Once defined, your import filter can be narrowly targeted to work only with, say, a particular file name (or variations on that file name) or it can be broadly targeted by specifying that it apply to all files with a particular file extension.
+Your import filter can be narrowly-defined to work only with a particular file name (or variations on that file name) or it can be broadly-defined to apply to all files with a given file extension.
 For instance, you might work with an instrument that automatically names data files in sequence using a scheme something like XYZ_001.CSV, XYZ_002.CSV, XYZ_003.CSV.
-Using the "*" wildcard character, you could target the filter at all .CSV files in your data file folder by specifying that the filter apply to any file with the name "*.CSV."
-Conversely, you could narrowly target the filter by specifying that the filter apply only to CSV files named "XYZ*.CSV."
+Using the "*" wildcard character, you could broadly target the filter to all .CSV files in your data file folder by specifying that the filter apply to any file with the name "*.CSV."
+Conversely, you could narrowly-target the filter by specifying that the filter apply only to CSV files named "XYZ*.CSV."

 Target Windows and Target Window Templates

 When defining an import filter for ASCII, binary or user-defined file types, you must specify a Target Window and Target Window Template.
-Note that Data Types other than User-Defined are limited to Target Window = Workbook.
-Note, too that User-Defined allows you to bypass specifying the Target Window and Target Window Template if window creation is to be handled by your Origin C code (in which case, the code would handle window creation).
+Note that only Data Type = User-Defined allow specifying something other than Target Window = Workbook.
+Note, too that User-Defined allows you to bypass specifying the Target Window and Target Window Template (Target Window = None) if window creation is to be handled by your Origin C code (in which case, the code would handle window creation).

 Assuming that you have defined an import filter, if you drag-and-drop one or more data files into an active window and that window is of the Target Window type, then Origin will import the file(s) using the new window/new worksheet/new column settings specified in the filter.
 If, for instance, (1) the filter Import Mode is set to Start New Columns and (2) the file(s) are dropped onto a workbook window (the Target Window type specified in the filter), then the file(s) are imported and added as columns into the active worksheet in the active workbook.
 If the active sheet had empty columns, they would be filled first.
 In this case, the active workbook was of the correct Target Window type and each file required only the creation of new columns.
 No new windows needed to be created so, therefore, the Target Window Template was not used.